 According to a draft of an obituary pioneer Jerome Cooley wrote for his friend, John came to Duluth from St. Paul mostly on foot, “carrying a rail to help ply the stage out of the mud.”
 (It is not specified if George came with him on that first journey.)

-John opened a hardware store located at 18 West Superior Street, selling mostly paints and wallpapers, while George went into the fish business with Cooley and J. P. Johnson.
+John opened a store located at 18 West Superior Street that paint and wallpaper while George went into the fish business with Cooley and J. P. Johnson.
 One or both of them also invested in a venture called Thompson & LaVaque Lumber Company.

 It’s unclear if George was the skipper during this debacle, however his death by pneumonia in 1906 was blamed on a “bronchial weakness” accrued during his years of sailing.

 Cooley, LaVaque and Company also owned the Isle Royale passenger and package freight steamer, which sank on July 27, 1885.
 (None died.)